webshell/webshell-js-sdk/README.md

 Webshell
 ========

 Webshell helps developers to integrate APIs in their apps in a simple way.
-It's a kind of Cloud Framework.
-You send us some javascript via HTTP and we send you back some JSON with all APIs you requested.
+You send us some javascript via HTTP and we send you back some JSON with all APIs responses you've requested.

 webshell.js
 ===========